-Our effective tax rate differs from the Canadian statutory rate primarily due to the following factors: (1) pre-tax foreign currency gains or losses with no tax effect and the tax effect of U.S. dollar denominated currency gains or losses with no pre-tax effect, which are shown above as exchange translation items; (2) the remeasurement of deferred income taxes due to foreign currency changes, which is shown above as exchange remeasurement of deferred income taxes; (3) changes in valuation allowances; and (4) differences between Canadian and foreign statutory tax rates applied to earnings in foreign jurisdictions and foreign withholding tax expense shown above as tax rate differences on foreign earnings.
+Our effective tax rate differs from the Canadian statutory rate primarily due to the following factors: (1) pre-tax foreign currency gains or losses with no tax effect and the tax effect of U.S. dollar denominated currency gains or losses with no pre-tax effect, which are shown above as exchange translation items; (2) the remeasurement of deferred income taxes due to foreign currency changes, which is shown above as exchange remeasurement of deferred income taxes; (3) changes in valuation allowances; (4) remeasurement of deferred taxes for recently enacted tax reform; (5) differences between Canadian and foreign statutory tax rates applied to earnings in foreign jurisdictions and foreign withholding tax expense shown above as tax rate differences on foreign earnings.

-As of June 30, 2017, we had a net deferred tax liability of \$35 million.
-This amount included gross deferred tax assets of approximately \$1.2 billion and a valuation allowance of \$681 million.
+As of December 31, 2017, we had a net deferred tax liability of \$47 million.
+This amount included gross deferred tax assets of approximately \$1.1 billion and a valuation allowance of \$696 million.
 It is reasonably possible that our estimates of future taxable income may change within the next 12 months, resulting in a change to the valuation allowance in one or more jurisdictions.

-Tax authorities continue to examine certain of our tax filings for fiscal years 2005 through 2016.
-As a result of audit settlements, judicial decisions, the filing of amended tax returns or the expiration of statutes of limitations, our reserves for unrecognized tax benefits, as well as reserves for interest and penalties, may decrease in the next 12 months by an amount up to approximately \$16 million.
+Tax authorities continue to examine certain of our tax filings for fiscal years 20 amended tax returns or the expiration of statutes of limitations, our reserves for unrecognext 12 months by an amount up to approximately \$17 million.
+005 through 2017.
+As a result of audit settlements, judicial decisions, the filing of gnized tax benefits, as well as reserves for interest and penalties, may decrease in the 3 33

-16. COMMITMENTS AND CONTINGENCIES
+15. COMMITMENTS AND CONTINGENCIES